banach-space/llvm-tutor/README.md

 ```
 This call is added at the beginning of each function (i.e. before any other
 instruction). `FuncName` is the name of the function and `FuncNumArgs` is the
 number of arguments that the function takes.

-You can test it as follows:
+This pass is a _HelloWorld_ example for code instrumentation.
+You can test it as
+follows:

 ```bash
 export LLVM_DIR=<installation/dir/of/llvm/9>